Step 4: Case Synthesis

 linked

-Engineers must hold public safety paramount, even when overruled by nonengineers in positions of authority, as illustrated by the reopening of a dangerous closed bridge by a nonengineer public works director.
+Engineers must hold public safety paramount, even when their professional judgment is overruled by nonengineers in positions of authority.

 linked

-When an engineer identifies structural or safety deficiencies, they have an obligation to continue pursuing resolution by contacting in writing the relevant supervisors and any other agency with jurisdiction, advising them of the deficiencies.
+Engineers have an obligation to continue pursuing resolution of safety matters by working with the client and contacting in writing supervisors and any other agency with jurisdiction when structural or safety deficiencies are identified.

 linked

-It is unethical for an engineer not to report safety violations to appropriate public authorities; the engineer's paramount professional obligation to notify the appropriate authority applies when public safety is endangered, regardless of confidentiality agreements.
+It is unethical for an engineer not to report safety violations to appropriate public authorities, and an engineer's paramount professional obligation is to notify the appropriate authority if their professional judgment is overruled under circumstances where public safety is endangered, regardless of confidentiality agreements.

 Board text parsed LLM analytical Q&C LLM Q-C linking Case text + 2A provisions